-Within Warwick castle he founded the first Church or All Saints by the year 1119.
-In 1153 the wife of Roger de Beaumont who was the second Earl of Warwick, was tricked into surrendering control of the castle to the invading army of Henry of Anjou.
+Within Warwick castle, he founded the first Church of All Saints by the year 1119.
+In 1153 the wife of Roger de Beaumont who was the second Earl of Warwick was tricked into surrendering control of the castle to the invading army of Henry of Anjou.

-The castle had different owners and different Earls which held the castle and its defenses with reasonable care.
-The most significant change was done to the castles defenses in 1330-1360 by Thomas de Beauchamp by adding a gatehouse, barbican and adding two towers called Caesar’s and Guy’s tower.
+The castle had different owners and different Earls who held the castle and its defenses with reasonable care.
+The most significant change was made to the castle’s defenses in 1330-1360 by Thomas de Beauchamp by adding a gatehouse, barbican, and adding two towers called Caesar’s and Guy’s towers.

-In the year 1449 the family line of the Earl of Beauchamp ended when Anne de Beauchamp died.
+In the year 1449, the family line of the Earl of Beauchamp ended when Anne de Beauchamp died.
 Richard Neville became the next person to take control over Warwick castle and he became the Earl of Warwick.
-After his death in 1471 the castle passed down to his son in law George Plantagenet, who was later executed in 1478, which then made Edward Plantagenet the earl, who was 2 years old, making it impossible for him to rule so The Crown took over the ownership.
+After his death in 1471, the castle was passed down to his son-in-law George Plantagenet, who was later executed in 1478, which then made Edward Plantagenet the earl, who was 2 years old, making it impossible for him to rule so the Crown took over the ownership.

-During the Crowns care from 1478 to 1547 the castle went under massive renovations that cost 500 loads of stone.
+During the Crown’s care from 1478 to 1547, the castle went under massive renovations using 500 loads of stone.
 In 1590 Dudley died and until 1604 the castle was only a name, with no ruler.
 King James I gave the castle to Greville who then became the Earl of Warwick.

-This castle, as much notorious as it was famous was visited by many important people during its growth.
+This castle, as notorious as it was famous, was visited by many important people during its history.
 Queen Victoria visited the castle in 1858.
-Arthur Mee visited the castle in 1936 and was astounded of the splendor that surrounded him.
-In the year 1978, after being 374 years under the Greville Family, the castle was sold and made a tourist attraction.
+Arthur Mee visited the castle in 1936 and was astounded by the splendor that surrounded him.
+In the year 1978, after being 374 years under the Greville Family, the castle was sold and made into a tourist attraction.